- Trauma Statistics

 It is no secret that living with an eating disorder can be a devastating experience.
 When that eating disorder is accompanied by untreated trauma, the potential for devastation can be exponentially worse.
 However, with the help of a treatment and rehab center for eating disorders and co-occurring trauma, you can become well again

 If you are simultaneously dealing with an eating disorder and trauma, then you already know the seemingly insurmountable challenges that battling these two disorders present.
-However, at Center for Hope of the Sierras, we know that many people who have been impacted by both an eating disorder and trauma do not even realize the role that trauma has played in their struggles until they are in the midst of receiving treatment.
+However, at Center for Hope of the Sierras, located in Nevada, we know that many people who have been impacted by both an eating disorder and trauma do not even realize the role that trauma has played in their struggles until they are in the midst of receiving treatment and rehab.

 First, it is important to understand that there is no shame in not fully comprehending the effect that trauma may be having upon your life.
 One of the more insidious aspects of trauma is that it can be difficult to recognize, especially by the person who is directly afflicted.
-But if you have been living with an eating disorder, understanding the nature of trauma can be an important step in ensuring that you get the treatment that will best prepare you for long-term recovery.
+But if you have been living with an eating disorder, understanding the nature of trauma can be an important step in ensuring that you get the treatment and rehab at a professional center that will best prepare you for long-term recovery.

 If you are not sure if you have been experiencing trauma, please consider the following:

 The American Psychological Association (APA) describes trauma as the emotional response to a terrible event.
 In addition to combat and emergency medical situations, other occurrences that can lead to the development of trauma include automobile accidents, acts of terrorism, serious illnesses, physical or emotional abuse, verbal or online harassment, and the death or loss of a loved one.